jumalauta/jml-engine-webgl/documentation.md

-        "start":<time>     //start time, default is the animation block's start time ,"duration":<time> //duration time, default is the animation block's duration time ,"end":<time>      //end time, default is the animation block's end time /*more animation variables per animation primitive*/
+        "start":<time>     //start time, default is the animation block's start time ,"duration":<time> //duration time, default is the animation block's duration time ,"end":<time>      //end time, default is the animation block's end time ,"time":<time or function> //to override the animation time programmatically. start and duration/end will be honored normally.
+        /*more animation variables per animation primitive*/
     }
      ,{/*animation primitive 2*/}